Lenses and Frames

 Wearers of prescription glasses and sunglasses commonly encounter annoying glare and reflections caused by light bouncing off their lenses.
 This glare makes it more difficult to see, especially at night.
 Glare-free lenses reduce these reflections allowing more light to pass through to your eyes.

 Lenses and frames are a very necessary and personal choice.
-Lakewood Family Eye Care in Lakewood Ranch, Florida has the experience to guide you toward eyewear selections that are comfortable and that work to complement your face.
-For help, schedule an appointment with Dr. Bedinghaus and we’ll be in touch with you shortly.
+We have the experience to guide you toward eyewear selections that are comfortable and that work to complement your face.
+For help, schedule an appointment with our doctors and we’ll be in touch with you shortly.